DiedrichsenLab/HierarchBayesParcel/docs/source/math.rst

 	&= \frac{1}{P}\sum_i \sum_k \hat{u}_i^{(k)} \left( 1-{\mathbf{v}_k}^{T}\frac{\mathbf{y}_i}{||\mathbf{y}_i||} \right)
 	\end{align*}

-When we compare the first expression of the expected cosine error with the expression of the cosine error for the average prediction, we can conclude that the prediction term is normalized to unit length for the former (i.e. for each voxel :math:`i`, the sum across :math:`k` parcels must be 1) whereas that is not the case for the latter.
+When we compare the first expression of the expected cosine error with the expression of the cosine error for the average prediction, we conclude that the prediction term is normalized to unit length for the former (i.e. for each voxel :math:`i`, the sum across :math:`k` parcels is 1) whereas that is not the case for the latter.

 Adjusted vs. non-adjusted cosine error